-  I’ve just written my twelfth book, Debt Free For Life; The Finish Rich Plan for Financial Freedom (click to download for FREE today only).
+I’ve just written my twelfth book, Debt Free For Life; The Finish Rich Plan for Financial Freedom.
 What follows is a condensed version of what I believe are the 11 most important decisions you can make in 2011 to get on track to crush your debt and buy back your freedom.

 Ready?
 Let’s get going!

 - Decide you want to get out of debt.
 It sounds obvious, but the truth is that all progress begins with making a real decision.
 If you have more debt than you want, you need to decide that enough is enough—it’s time to be debt-free once and for all.
 Are you ready to decide?
 Make a public pledge right now by registering at www.debtfreechallenge.com and be entered to win $10,000!

 - Get some free help.
 Getting out of debt is much harder then getting in.
 You can help yourself by taking advantage of the FREE one-day download of Debt Free For Life on AOL Wallet Pop.
 The book is filled with powerful tips and techniques, and can be your guide to a debt-free life in 2011.